JeremyLikness/jeremylikness-blog/content/blog/blazor-state-management/index.md

 ## Browser Cache

 One option to maintain state is to take advantage of the browser cache using [HTML5 Web Storage](https://www.w3schools.com/html/html5_webstorage.asp).
 The API is very simple.
 The `stateManagement.js` file in `BlazorState.Shared` defines a simple, globally accessible interface.
+It uses the `localStorage` JavaScript API, but you may choose to use `sessionStorage` instead.

 {{<highlight JavaScript>}}
 window.stateManager = {